ironsniper1/grok-imagine-tool-kit/README.md

 - **Collision-free by design** — each tool uses its own ID/CSS prefix (`grok-*`, `gtm-*`, `grokdl-*`, `grokpr-*`) and runs in its own scope.
 - **Throttled card watcher** — the per-card download buttons are added by a debounced DOM observer (one pass per 200 ms) to stay light during Grok's constant virtual-scroll churn.
 - **Toast notifications** — brief on-screen confirmations for one-off actions like exports and imports.
+- **⚙️ Settings panel** — tune search page size and download timing from a dock button; values are clamped, persisted, and applied on reload (see [Configuration](#configuration)).
+- **Fails loudly, not silently** — when a Grok API call fails (e.g. an expired session), the search indexer reports it with a clear toast instead of leaving search quietly empty or stale.

 ---